 Keep in mind that you retain control of your ad’s description and source of your site-based targeting.

-Opt for AdWords’ Dynamic Search option and you’ll have consistent, targeted coverage of your website in every market you want to enter, without the need to create long keyword lists for every single product line or the need to change your (already localised) website.
+Opt for Google Ads’ Dynamic Search option and you’ll have consistent, targeted coverage of your website in every market you want to enter, without the need to create long keyword lists for every single product line or the need to change your (already localised) website.

 The benefits of using Dynamic Search Ads include:

 No more creating long keyword lists, mapping keywords, bids, and ad text to each product on your website.
 So, DSAs help you advertise to new markets faster.

 When you make changes to pages in our index, we'll crawl your website again to help ensure that your ads are up to date.

 Showing relevant, dynamically generated headlines with your ads